 What is supportive care?

 Supportive care involves treatments given to manage symptoms and side effects of a disease.
-PanCAN’s Precision Promise adaptive clinical trial will include investigational supportive care measures designed to learn more about factors that contribute to a patient’s quality of life like pain management and patient activity.
+PanCAN’s Precision Promise adaptive clinical trial will include investigational supportive care measures designed to learn more about factors that contribute to a patient’s quality of life like pain management, pancreatic exocrine insufficiency management, and patient activity.

 Where is PanCAN’s Precision Promise adaptive clinical trial located, and when will the sites open?

-There are 14 initial Clinical Trial Consortium sites across the United States.
-The sites will start opening in early 2020, with the majority expected to open throughout the year.
-The Clinical Trial Consortium page will continue to be updated as sites open.
+There are over 20 Clinical Trial Consortium sites across the United States.
+The Clinical Trial Consortium page will continue to be updated as additional sites open.

-For additional questions about clinical trials or other topics related to a pancreatic cancer diagnosis, contact PanCAN’s Patient Central or ask your doctor to contact PanCAN’s Healthcare Professional Services.
+For additional questions about clinical trials or other topics related to a pancreatic cancer diagnosis, contact PanCAN Patient Services or ask your doctor to contact PanCAN Patient Services.

 PRECISION PROMISESM is a service mark of Pancreatic Cancer Action Network, Inc.